Edge Guided GANs with Contrastive Learning for Semantic Image Synthesis

 \subsection{Edge Guided Semantic Image Synthesis}

-\textbf{Parameter-Sharing Encoder.} The backbone encoder $E$ could employ any network structures, such as the commonly used AlexNet \cite{krizhevsky2012imagenet}, VGG \cite{simonyan2015very} and ResNet \cite{he2016deep}.
-We directly utilize the feature maps from the last convolutional layer as deep feature representations $F {=} E(S)$, where $E$ represents the encoder, $S{\in} \mathbb{R}^{N \times H \times W}$ is the input label, $H$ and $W$ are width and height of the input semantic labels, and $N$ is the total number of semantic classes.
+\textbf{Parameter-Sharing Encoder.} The backbone encoder $E$ can employ any deep network architecture, e.g., the commonly used AlexNet \citep{krizhevsky2012imagenet}, VGG \citep{simonyan2015very}, and ResNet \citep{he2016deep}.
+We directly utilize the feature maps from the last convolutional layer as deep feature representations, i.e., $F {=} E(S)$, where $E$ represents the encoder; $S{\in} \mathbb{R}^{N \times H \times W}$ is the input label, with $H$ and $W$ as width and height of the input semantic labels, and $N$ as the total number of semantic classes.
 Optionally, one can always combine multiple intermediate feature maps to enhance the feature representation.
 The encoder is shared by the edge generator and the image generator.
 Then, the gradients from the two generators all contribute to updating the parameters of the encoder.
-This compact design can potentially enhance the deep representations since the encoder can simultaneously learn structure (from the edge generation branch) and appearance (from the image generation branch) representations.
+This compact design can potentially enhance the deep representations as the encoder can simultaneously learn structure representations from the edge generation branch and appearance representations from the image generation branch.